 1940 - Henry Jansen is hired as a driver for Lynden Transfer.

-1947 - Henry Jansen and two partners purchase Lynden Transfer.
+1947 - Henry Jansen and two partners purchase Lynden Transfer from Ed Austin's widow.

 1948 - Lynden Transfer purchases L.A.
 George and Company, a Snohomish, Washington milk hauler and renames the company Milky Way.